AkifManzoor124/Recycle-Sorter/README.md

 The Recycle Sorter was the first project for the Ottabotics Team.
 The deadline for the project is September 2017
 The system uses an optical and a metal sensor to detect different types of waste.
 We have been given all of the recyclables which come out of the SITE (Faculty of Engineering at uOttawa) cafetaria.
-We are aiming to seperate all of these componsdddasdsdsents.
+We are aiming to seperate all of these waste materials.

 Requirements:
   Priority 5
+    System should be built considering the upmost safety standards System should be operational by persons in wheelchairs System should be able to handle liquid waste.
+    System should be thoroughly documented
+    System should handle all waste currently recycled by the GQV2 garbage compartments at the university.
+    System should be able to seperate and put waste into rightful compartments

+  Priority 4
+    System should be easy to clean by janitorial staff

+  Priority 3
+    System should intergrate an LCD screen
+    System should relay data to a website
+    System should provide interface to janitors

+  Priority 2
+    System should notify janitors when bins are 75% full.

+  Priority 1
+    System should be portable
+    System should be able to seperate waste within waste.

 Challenges: